How to stop Wordfence creating URLs – and bloating your website

-For a few websites that I have Google Search Console access to, some of them my own side projects, some of them client sites, I’ve noticed a recent uptick in “Crawled – currently not indexed” errors in Search Console.
+For a few websites I have added in Google Search Console, some of them my own side projects, some of them client sites, I’ve noticed a recent uptick in “Crawled – currently not indexed” errors in Search Console.

 Whilst I don’t want to throw Wordfence under the bus – perhaps it’s not their fault – I’d like to understand why this is happening and to prevent it from continuing.